-- d) number of business relationships as referred to in Art.
-35 of the Act and amount of the assets concerned; - e) amount of customer assets under management according to the domicile or registered office of the contracting party; and - f) number of business relationships with funds and total value of the assets contained therein.

-3) For persons subject to due diligence referred to in Art.
-3 (1) d) of the Act, the following factors are to be taken into account in addition to the factors mentioned in (1):

-- a) number of life assurance policies with one-off premiums and their proportion in relation to the total premium volume; - b) number of life assurance policies with illiquid assets; - c) number of (partial) redemptions per year and their total value; - d) number of changes in the policy holder in existing life assurance policies per year; and - e) domicile of natural persons as referred to in Art.
-3 (1) c).

-4) For persons subject to due diligence referred to in Art.
-3 (1) k) of the Act the following factors are to be taken into account in addition to the factors mentioned in (1):

-- a) domicile of the effective contributors and/or beneficial owners as defined in Art.
+a) number of life assurance policies with one-off premiums and their proportion in relation to the total premium volume;

+- b) number of life assurance policies with illiquid assets; - c) number of (partial) redemptions per year and their total value; - d) number of changes in the policy holder in existing life assurance policies per year; and - e) domicile of natural persons as referred to in Art.
+3 (1) c). - 4) For persons subject to due diligence referred to in Art.
+3 (1) k) of the Act the following factors are to be taken into account in addition to the factors mentioned in (1): - a) domicile of the effective contributors and/or beneficial owners as defined in Art.
 2 (1) e) of the Act in connection with Art.
-3 (1) a) no. 1 and b) no. 1 of this Ordinance; - b) number of business relationships with bearer instruments; - c) number of business relationships in which external natural or legal persons have individual signing power with the bank or joint signing authority between themselves; and - number of business relationships in which external natural or legal persons have individual signing power at executive level or joint signing authority between themselves.

-5) For persons subject to due diligence referred to in Art.
-3 (1) l) of the Act the following factors are to be taken into account in addition to the factors mentioned in (1):

-- a) number of occasional transactions transacted in the past calendar year in accordance with Art.
-135 of the Gambling Ordinance; - b) number of occasional transactions subject to simplified due diligence in accordance with Art.
-10 of the Act, including information concerning the nature of the minor risks; and c) number of occasional transactions subject to enhanced due diligence in accordance with Art.
-11 of the Act, including information concerning the nature of the heightened risks.

-6) For agents as referred to in Art.
+3 (1) a) no. 1 and b) no. 1 of this Ordinance; - b) number of business relationships with bearer instruments; - number of business relationships in which external natural or legal persons have individual signing power with the bank or joint signing authority between themselves; and - d) number of business relationships in which external natural or legal persons have individual signing power at executive level or joint signing authority between themselves. - 5) For persons subject to due diligence referred to in Art.
+3 (1) l) of the Act the following factors are to be taken into account in addition to the factors mentioned in (1): - a) number of transactions documented in the past calendar year in accordance with Art.
+143 (2) of the Gambling Ordinance; - number of occasional transactions subject to simplified due diligence in accordance with Art.
+10 of the Act, including information concerning the nature of the minor risks; and - c) number of occasional transactions subject to enhanced due diligence in accordance with Art.
+11 and 11a of the Act and Art.
+145 of the Gambling Ordinance, including information concerning the nature of the increased risks. - 6) For agents as referred to in Art.
 3 (2) of the Act, of persons subject to due diligence as referred to in Art.
 3 (1) b) and h) of the Act the following factors are to be taken into account in addition to the factors mentioned in (1):